 The Load additional data option lets you add information which is not used in the pages of the form, but will nonetheless be preloaded.

-You can, for example, preload the gender of the recipient and automatically direct him or her to the appropriate page via a test box.
+You can, for example, preload the gender of the recipient and automatically direct them to the appropriate page via a test box.

 Once the form has been created, configured and published, you can deliver it and track the user responses.